mikejwhitehead/PSConnectWise/README.md

 0. Open PowerShell
 0. Import the Module (.psm1) within the `PSConnectWise` Directory
    - `Import-Module "...\PSConnectWise\PSConnectWise\PSConnectWise.psm1" -Force;`
-0. CmdLets are Imported and Ready to Use
+0. Functions are Imported and Ready to Use

 ##Examples